sol239/Messenger-Analytics/README.md

     - Moving Average of Messages: The application calculates and displays the moving average of the number of messages sent over a specified number of days.
     Graphs: The application provides two graphs.
 The first graph shows the number of messages sent per day.
 The second graph shows the activity of the chat participants by hour.
     - General Data Tab: The application calculates all your sent and received messages across your all chat logs excluding groupchats.
 Graphs in General Data tab show just your activity -> analysis just of messages you sent.
-    - The asterisk underscore Sum underscore asterisk tag represents data from all participants.
-The name of the tag was selected intentionally to be not mismatched with name of participant.

     **Support:**

     - If you need help with the program, you can reach me: david.valek17@gmail.com